Acting on the ambitions to a net-zero EU: roadblocks, challenges, and opportunities

 October 5-7 2022

-The submissions are now open!
-We are collecting papers for oral presentations, poster abstracts and skills workshops to contribute to this year’s EMP-E Conference under its new name “European Climate and Energy Modelling Platform (ECEMP)”.
-In agreement with the European Commission, we have adopted this new name to consider the increasing role of climate policies and climate change and their impact on energy demand and supply planning.
+In agreement with the European Commission, the former EMP-E Conference has adopted a new name, “European Climate and Energy Modelling Platform (ECEMP)”, to consider the increasing role of climate policies and climate change and their impact on energy demand and supply planning.

 This year’s conference will be planned again as an online event, due to uncertainties regarding the possibility of physical meetings.
 We will set up the same possibilities for interaction as last year to ensure an engaging, policy-oriented and enjoyable conference experience.